openbaton/docs/docs/integration-test-use.md

 The **user-project-test** checks if the NFVO handles user and project management correctly.
 It adds and deletes users, projects and a vim instance from different user perspectives.
 This test can be executed without a VNFManager.

+The **stress-test** checks if the NFVO can handle a large number of NSR deployments from the same or different NSDs at the same time.
+This test uses the Dummy-VNFM.
+For this test you should set the property *nfvo.vmanager.executor.maxpoolsize* to a large number (e.g. 200) in the /etc/openbaton/openbaton.properties file.

 In most of the tests a vim instance and a network service descriptor are stored on the orchestrator and the network service launched.
 If that is successful, the network service is stopped and the network service record, network service descriptor and the vim instance are removed.